daemth/easychart/README.md

-Easy Chart
+Easychart
 ==========

-The Easy Chart jQuery plugin provides a GUI to create charts based on the Highcharts library (http://www.highcharts.com/).
+The Easychart jQuery plugin provides a GUI to create charts based on the Highcharts library (http://www.highcharts.com/).

 Requirements
 ------------